codeforamerica/recordtrac/readme/redeploy.md

 * **Feedback form**:
 You can hook the application up to a Google feedback form by setting the `GOOGLE_FEEDBACK_FORM_ID` to the form ID corresponding to a Google spreadsheet.

+A complete list of environment variables used in the application can be found in `/public_records_portal/__init__.py`.

 ### Updating website copy

 The installation uses a generic set of defaults for email and website copy.
-To change these to better reflect your agency's laws and policies, see the [technical documentation](/readme/readme/recordtrac_readme.md). **[UPDATE: or link to "Updating Website Text" in Admin section]**
+To change these to better reflect your agency's laws and policies, update the copy through the .json files or HTML templates must be modified.

-A complete list of environment variables used in the application can be found in `public_records_portal/__init__.py`.
+Most of the copy for RecordTrac can be found in the following .json files:

+* **Action.json**: These describe the actions a member of the public can take to submit a request, as well as the actions to be taken by a agency employee.
+The text from this file is used for the website's copy.
+It tells users what will happen when they use a particular feature and who will be able to view the messages or documents uploaded.
+* **Notcityrecords.json**: When a member of the public types in a particular word or phrase pertaining to a record not possessed by the City of Oakland while submitting a request, a message pops up explaining to the user they need to contact another municipality.
+This file keeps track of all the phrases and messages.
+* **Prr_help.json**: This is the copy displayed on the "New Request" page.
+It includes tips for submitting a public records request, as well as three examples of public records requests.
+* Tutorial.json: The copy for the tutorial can be found here.

+All of the HTML files are stored in the `/public_records_portal/templates` folder.
+The names of the files are mostly self-explanatory.
+For example to edit the About page at http://records.oaklandnet.com/about, you must modify the 'about.html' file.

 ### Local installation